 Sarah Lawrence Christian Union (SLCU)

 Mission: Sarah Lawrence Christian Union is an authentic community that is about changing lives as we get to know who God is and aspire to serve the campus.
 We're not just for Christians, but for anyone to bring honest questions to explore God and faith.
 We host community engagement events, social outreach programs, and a weekly van to a nondenominational church in NYC.

 Mission: We embrace the incomplete.
 What exactly does that mean?
-Life is short and sweet.
-The Cliffhanger designated a space for the so-called in-between.
+Here we like it short and sweet.
+The Cliffhanger designates a space for the so-called in-between.
 This experimental pocket-sized zine is the parenthetical limbo of creativity.
-Finally there is a home for the under developed, those rootless shards of verse, sketches-in-progress.
+Finally there is a home for the underdeveloped, those rootless shards of verse, sketches-in-progress.
 The interlude of consciousness, so to half-speak.
 Simplicity.
 Brevity.
 Here the fleeting or still-born ideas may retreat.
+(Mid-sneeze!)
 Submit your bits of dialogue, micro fiction, run-on sentences that cling to suspense or nonsense, and fragments of poetry.
 You get it.
 Postcard riddles.
 Broken refrains that end far too…

 Mission: We want to create a dance collective that gives students an outlet to get together and work on various forms of dance together.
 The group will be hip hop based but will be open to students and choreography from all types of dance.
 The group will meet to train and choreograph together.